 Episcopal Relief & Development partners with the Zambia Anglican Council Outreach Programs (ZACOP) to facilitate community transformation so that young children survive and thrive while facing the challenges of poverty and HIV/AIDS.

 Through integrated programming, ZACOP and Episcopal Relief & Development are providing critical care and support for vulnerable families with young children affected by HIV/AIDS.
 The program focuses on strengthening the role of parents and primary caregivers in nurturing care and stimulation of their children while supporting families to improve health, nutrition and livelihoods.

 Caregiver learning and support groups are the hubs for diverse activities, including education about child health and nutrition and the importance of clean water, sanitation and hygiene.
-The groups include a Savings with Education component where participants are able to build up personal funds to invest in their children’s health and education.
+The groups include a Savings with Education (SwE) component where participants are able to build up personal funds to invest in their children’s health and education.
 Participants are also able to access training and seeds for constructing household gardens to improve household nutrition and diet diversity.